-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 5.7 Under what circumstances (if any) must funding be approved by the court in advance?

-There is no requirement for a court to approve a funding agreement in advance of litigation, other than in the case of liquidators, which are prohibited by Section 477(2B) of the Corporations Act from entering into any agreement that may last more than three months without first obtaining:
+There is no requirement for a court to approve a funding agreement in advance of litigation, other than in the case of liquidators, which are prohibited by Section 477(2B) of the Corporations Act 2001 (Cth) from entering into any agreement on the company's behalf that may last more than three months without first obtaining:

 - the approval of the court or the committee of inspection; or